daphnevee/8-Week-SQL-Challenge/README.md

 ## What is the 8 Week SQL Challenge?
 The 8 Week SQL Challenge (#8WeekSQLChallenge) was created by Danny Ma and the Data With Danny virtual data apprenticeship program.
 The challenge consists of 8 case studies and aims to support all data professionals starting out on their SQL learning journey.

+## Tools Used
+- DB Fiddle
+- PostgreSQL 13

 ## Table of Contents
 Case Study # | Title | Solution | Reference Link
 ------------ | ----- | -------- | --------